FedEx profit rises on increase in volume, shipping rates

-MEMPHIS, Tenn. — Higher rates, steady business fueled by economic growth and tax benefits helped FedEx Corp. boost fourth-quarter profit 10 percent to $1.13 billion.
+Higher rates, tax benefits and steady business fueled by economic growth helped FedEx Corp. boost its fourth-quarter profit 10 percent to $1.13 billion.

-The quarter that ended May 31 was the last in FedEx’s fiscal year.
-The Memphis, Tennessee-based company forecast earnings in the coming fiscal year of between $17 and $17.60 per share, roughly in line with analysts’ forecast of $17.48 per share.

-CEO Fred Smith said Tuesday that he was optimistic that the company will increase earnings, cash flow and profit margins.
-On a conference call with analysts, however, he warned against protectionist trade policies, which he said have been shown to hurt economic growth.
+Chairman and CEO Fred Smith said Tuesday that he is optimistic that the package-delivery company will increase its earnings and profit margins.
+On a conference call with analysts, however, he warned against a looming trade war.

-FedEx and some industrial companies have seen their stocks sell off recently as trade tension grows between the U.S. and China.
-President Donald Trump is threatening to target an additional $200 billion in Chinese goods for 10 percent tariffs.
-He previously ordered 25 percent tariffs on $50 billion in Chinese goods.
-Those tariffs, set to start taking effect July 6, were matched by China’s threat to penalize U.S. exports.

-So far, however, a company official said, FedEx has not seen shippers change their activity because of looming tariffs.
+“History has shown repeatedly that protectionism is counterproductive to economic growth,” Smith said.
+He said governments should encourage open markets and reduced barriers to trade.

+Shares of FedEx slipped 2 percent Tuesday, as industrial and technology stocks skidded in reaction to rising tension over trade between the U.S. and China.
+FedEx closed at $258.39, then dipped another $1.39 in after-hours trading, to $257.

 FedEx said that excluding certain write-downs and costs of folding Dutch delivery firm TNT Express into its own express business, it would have earned $5.91 per share.
 Analysts were expecting $5.72 per share, according to a survey of 10 analysts by Zacks Investment Research.